LKHJAR001/Optimization-and-Regularization-Under-Arbitrary-Objectives/README.md

 # Optimization-and-Regularization-Under-Arbitrary-Objectives
 Associated files for: Optimization and Regularization Under Arbitrary Objectives (in progress).
 This repository contains three PDF files, each corresponding to one of the reinforcement learning tasks used in the study.
 The introduction is included in The Navigation Problem.pdf, whereas the conclusion is included in Blackjack.pdf.
+A presentation pdf is also available.